2025-NTNU-Software-Engineering-Team-1/Back-End-2025Team1/README.md

 ```bash
 poetry run pytest -n 4
 ```
+If you found any tests failed, add `--dist loadfile` to the command to ensure the tests in a file are run in a same worker.

 All tests should pass (or skip).
 Create an issue if you found any tests failed.